Skip to main content

 How To File a DBA in Georgia in 3 Steps

-DBA (doing business as) name is any name a business uses that is different from its legal name.
-In Georgia, if you do business under a name other than your business's legal name, you must register it in the county where you do business.
+A DBA (doing business as) name is any name a business uses that is different from its legal name.
+In Georgia, this is called a “trade name."
+If entrepreneurs do business under a name other than the company's legal name, that name must be registered in the county where the business is based.

-The process of filing a DBA name is easy in the state of Georgia.
-If you plan to do business under a DBA, our three simple steps will walk you through what you need to do to make it legal.
-As you go through the steps, keep in mind that a DBA is sometimes referred to as a fictitious name or a trade name.
-Georgia government websites and forms typically refer to a DBA as a trade name.
+The process of filing a DBA name is easy in Georgia, but it does require filing fees and some considerations ahead of time.
+If you plan to do business under a DBA, FindLaw will walk you through what you need to do to make it legal.
+As you go through these three simple steps, remember that a DBA is sometimes called a fictitious name or trade name.

 Why File a DBA Name in Georgia?

-If you operate for more than thirty days under a name other than your business's legal name, you could get into legal trouble.
-Filing your Georgia DBA is a simple process and will prevent unwanted legal hassles.
+You could get into legal trouble if you operate for more than thirty days under a name other than your business's legal name.
+Filing your Georgia DBA is simple and can prevent unwanted legal hassles.

-If your small business is a sole proprietorship, your legal name will be the same as your personal name by default.
+If your small business is a sole proprietorship, your business legal name will be the same as your personal name.
 The same is true if your business is a general partnership.
 You cannot operate under any other name unless you register a trade name.

-Take, for instance, a carpenter named Sam, who is a sole proprietor.
-Sam must register a trade name to do business under the name Sam's Carpentry legally.
-You will know that you have a sole proprietorship if you are the only owner, you have not filed paperwork to create a formal business entity, and you pay your business taxes via your personal taxes.
+Take, for instance, an artist named Dana, who is a sole proprietor.
+Dana must legally register a trade name to do business under “Dana's Designs" legally.
+You are a sole proprietorship if you are the only owner, you never filed paperwork to create a formal business entity, and you pay your business taxes to the Internal Revenue Service (IRS) via your personal taxes.

 • For banking purposes.
-If you want to open a bank account under your company's DBA name, you need to register that name officially.
+If you want to open a business bank account under your company's DBA name, you must officially register that name.

 • For advertising.
 To promote your business under a new name, you must submit a trade name application to make it legal.
 Some companies create a DBA to provide a new line of products or services and market them under a different name.